OpenWIS/openwis-documentation/_backlog/OpenWIS-Backlog-000021.md

 kanRelease: 3.14
 kanMetric: 5.1
 kanSize: 0.5
-kanPriority: 8
+kanPriority: 10
+kanRepo: OpenWIS/openwis
 ---
 Flash plugin notification in Portal.
-Bug that affects portals, which will be decomissioned when moving to 4.x
+Bug that affects portals, which will be decomissioned when moving to 4.x.  (issue 135 needs to be closed on Github).